-- Myanmar has poor public sanitation, so parents would be wise to lay down a few ground rules with regard to maintaining their children's good health, such as regular hand washing.
+- Myanmar has a low level of public sanitation, so parents would be wise to lay down a few ground rules with regard to maintaining their children's good health, such as regular hand washing.

-- Children should especially be warned not to play with animals they encounter, as a precaution against bites and rabies.
-And be very careful near the monkeys found in and around some temples.
+- Children should especially be warned not to play with animals they encounter, as a precaution against rabies.

-- Nappies (diapers) are hard to come by outside the major cities: come prepared if your travels will take you even slightly off the beaten track.
+- Nappies (diapers) are hard to come by outside the major cities; come prepared if your travels will take you off the beaten track.